muhmuhten/jset/README.rst

 jail_get(2)
 ~~~~~~~~~~~

-No wrapper for jail_get(2) is provided; just use jls(8).
-Unlike for the other
+No wrapper for jail_get(2) is provided; I have not been able to design a clean,
-three calls, there doesn't seem to be a single obvious interface for it. jls(8)
-may be complex, but the complexity is mostly not superfluous.
+obvious interface to it.
+Just use jls(8).

 why this
 --------